jsdw/jsdw.github.io/content/posts/go-revisited-in-2025/index.md

 # So what's new in 2025

-I figured that I'd have a go at doing this years [Advent of Code][aoc2025] problems in Go to reacquaint myself with it, mainly because I had read a little about Generics being added to the language a while back and thoght it was about time I actually tried them out!
+I figured that I'd have a go at doing this years [Advent of Code][aoc2025] problems in Go to reacquaint myself with it, mainly because I had read a little about Generics being added to the language a while back and thought it was about time I actually tried them out!

 From skimming the last few years of Go changelogs, the things which caught my eye essentially boiled down to: